axibase/axibase-collector-docs/jobs/docker.md

 The password must contain at least **6** characters and is subject to the following [requirements](https://axibase.com/docs/atsd/administration/user-authentication.html#password-requirements).

-* Find the https port assigned to the `axibase-collector` container.
+* Find the HTTPS port assigned to the `axibase-collector` container.

 ```sh
 docker ps -a | grep axibase-collector